A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Results

 \subsection{Enhanced Polymer Design with PolyConFM}

-As illustrated in Figure~\ref{fig: overview} and Section~\ref{sec: finetuning}, since polymer design is a conditional generation task, PolyConFM leverages the learned global embedding of the reference polymer as an additional conditioning signal, thereby enhancing guidance through effective structure modeling.
-Considering the vast chemical space and practical manufacturing constraints of polymers, we also formulate this task as generating suitable 2D graph structures that satisfy specific conditions, consistent with previous works.
+As illustrated in Figure~\ref{fig: overview} and Section~\ref{sec: finetuning}, PolyConFM treats polymer design as a typical conditional generation task and leverages the learned global embedding of the reference polymer as an additional conditioning signal, thereby enhancing guidance through effective structure modeling.
+Besides, due to the vast chemical space and practical manufacturing constraints, we also formulate this task as generating suitable 2D graph structures that satisfy specific conditions, consistent with previous works.
 Here, we employ a graph-based diffusion model as the polymer design module and compare PolyConFM’s design capability with state-of-the-art baselines across diverse evaluation metrics.
 More information regarding datasets, baselines, and metrics is provided in Section~\ref{sec: exp_setup}.

 Table~\ref{tab: exp_design} summarizes the performance of various methods on the downstream polymer design task, covering comprehensive evaluation metrics for both distribution learning and condition control.
 Here, the conditioning set consists of the synthetic score (Synth.) and three numerical properties (gas permeabilities of $\text{O}_2$, $\text{N}_2$, and $\text{CO}_2$), and our goal is to generate polymers that satisfy these conditions while maintaining distributional consistency.
 As presented in Table~\ref{tab: exp_design}, PolyConFM exhibits a favorable balance between distributional fidelity and conditional satisfaction, achieving state-of-the-art performance.
 In particular, with respect to distributional fidelity, PolyConFM reaches perfect heavy‑atom type coverage, the highest fragment‑based similarity, and the lowest Fréchet ChemNet Distance, while maintaining competitive diversity.
-On the condition‑control side, PolyConFM consistently enhances control across all conditions, reducing MAE on the synthetic score by over 30\% and average MAE by over 10\% relative to the best baseline.
+On the condition‑control side, PolyConFM consistently enhances control across all conditions, reducing MAE (i.e., mean absolute error) on the synthetic score by over 30\% relative to the best baseline.
 Taken together, these results indicate that PolyConFM not only accurately captures the reference distribution but also closely adheres to the conditioning signals, underscoring its effectiveness in designing the desired polymers.

 In addition, we present the performance of various methods conditioned on a single gas permeability in~\ref{tab: exp_design_add}, along with expansion experiments and analyses in Supplementary Information~\ref{SI-sec: exp_design}, to furnish further insights.
 Overall, PolyConFM effectively enhances polymer design, thereby accelerating polymer discovery by generating numerous candidates that satisfy the required conditions.